Visiting Artists

 Jamey Haddad

 From Cleveland, Ohio, percussionist and drummer Jamey Haddad holds a unique position in the world of jazz and contemporary music.
 He's an associate professor at Boston's Berklee College of Music, New England Conservatory, Oberlin Conservatory, and the Cleveland Institute of Music.
-He was voted one of the top four world percussionists in the world by the most largely read percussion periodical, Modern Drummer, in July 2007.
+He was voted one of the top four percussionists in the world by the most largely read percussion periodical, Modern Drummer, in July 2007.

 Fabrice Dupont